m43/ucu-mlab/README.md

 ## Results reproduction

-Activate the created environemnt, and then follow the instructions for specific agents:
+Activate the created environment, and then follow the instructions for specific agents:
 ```bash
 # module purge
 # module load gcc/8.4.0-cuda cuda/10.1